Mid-Course Reviews (MCR) for Graduate Students

 Please submit the online request form at least two weeks prior to the date when you would like to the MCR to be conducted

-Mid-Course Reviews are a new service that will be offered beginning in Spring 2018.
-Spring 2018 Mid-Course Reviews will take place between weeks 3 and 10 of the semester.
-They will begin Monday, January 29 and close Friday, March 23, 2018.
+Summer 2018 Mid-Course Reviews will take place between Tuesday, May 29 and close Friday, August 3, 2018.
 To arrange for a mid-course review, please submit the online request form at least two weeks prior to the date when you would like to the MCR to be conducted.
 We strongly recommend that graduate student instructors request an MCR early on in the semester when the feedback will be actionable (e.g. after the first major assignment, around the week 7 lull) so that any adjustments made will impact and support student learning.

 What to Expect